vvnraman/cppcon-2022-cpp-neovim/slides/10-intro.md

 ## Pause

-With that, lets get started...
+With that, lets get started with the actual talk.

 <!-- next slide -->